 4. Fun Buys, Like Drinking Horns!

 Shop the 32-acre Artisan Market and watch artist demonstrations of many of the things you can actually buy.
 That’s how you know it’s quality made!
-This year, Kevin finally bought himself a drinking horn, a Viking drinking vessel that hooks on to a warrior’s belt for easy access.
+Last year, Kevin finally bought himself a drinking horn, a Viking drinking vessel that hooks on to a warrior’s belt for easy access.

 5. The Turkey Legges